DUSP-PKG Summer Fellowships

 • Safety and Cultural Impact: What are the main safety issues in the location you will be working in?
 What steps will you take to prioritize your safety and what resources have you identified to help you stay safe?
 Does your project have any safety implications for the community you are serving?
 If so, how will you address these?
 Help us to understand how the cultural context will affect your project.
 Tell us about any experience you have living and/or working with other cultures.
 How might you prepare yourself for living in the cultural context relevant to the project you are applying for?

-• Funding: Funding is a standard $6,000 per student.
+• Funding: Funding is a standard $7,500 per student.
 Help us to assess the suitability of these amounts for future cohorts by including a project budget.
 Include what you need funding for and funds you’ve already secured.
-If funds you have already secured can only be spent on certain types of expense, note this.
+If funds you have already secured can only be spent on certain types of expenses, note this.
 Also list any other funding for this work that you’ve applied for or intend to apply for.
 If you receive funding from other sources after applying to the Fellowships program, we require that you notify us of this and we may make appropriate funding modifications in consultation with you.

 • Committee on the Use of Humans as Experimental Subjects: If your fellowship involves human subjects research such as surveys, tests, observation of public behavior, or the study of instructional strategies, then you must apply for approval from the Committee on the Use of Humans as Experimental Subjects (COUHES) and complete an online human subjects training course.
 Visit the COUHES website for details.
 Service projects typically fall into the exempt category, which requires COUHES approval and passing the online course, but is a relatively fast and straightforward process.
 However, you should start working on this soon!